How to save money when traveling Europe?

-A great way to save money while traveling Europe is to get a Daily Pass.
+A great way to save money when traveling Europe is to get a Daily Pass.

-The daily pass usually includes public transportation and entrance tickets to most of the attractions in 1, 2, or 3 days depending on your purchase.
+The daily pass usually includes public transportation and entrance tickets to most attractions in 1, 2, or 3 days depending on your purchase.

 For example, in Rome, you can use the Roma pass for unlimited use of the city’s public, free museum entrances, and skip the line to the Colosseum.

-If you want flexibility and you will be traveling a lot in Europe, then the Eurail Pass will save you hundreds of dollars on train travel costs.
+If you want flexibility and travel a lot in Europe, then the Eurail Pass will save you hundreds of dollars on train travel costs.

 With the pass, you can travel with ease in 33 countries.
-It’s especially cost-effective if you visit multiple cities located far apart.
+It’s incredibly cost-effective if you visit multiple cities located far apart.

 If you’re planning to visit Europe, don’t forget to check airline promotions.
 Airlines usually have their promotions during the year to Europe.

-To keep track of the promotion, you can follow each airline’s fan page.
-Usually, the promotions are applicable for round trip tickets, not for multiple city tickets.
+You can follow each airline’s fan page to keep track of the promotion.
+Usually, the promotions are applicable for round-trip tickets, not multiple-city tickets.

 You can also create alerts on Skyscanner as well.
 I usually create alerts for the city I want to fly to, then receive emails when there’s a good deal.

-7. Compare train, bus, and plane prices while traveling within Europe
+8. Compare train, bus, and plane prices when traveling within Europe

-GoEuro.com is a great website to compare train, bus, and flight prices in Europe.
+Omio is a great website to compare European train, bus, and flight prices.